 To find answers to my questions, I creatively blend qualitative and quantitative methods from environmental psychology and philosophy, neuroscience, and sustainability research.

 Besides my research, I also work as a yoga instructor.
-I finished a 390 hours teacher training at triyoga London, certified by the British Wheel of Yoga and Yoga Alliance Professionals (UK and USA).
+I completed a 390 hours teacher training at triyoga London, certified by the British Wheel of Yoga and Yoga Alliance Professionals (UK and USA).
 I also am a certified Mental Health First Aider.

 In 2016, I graduated from Imperial College with an MSc in Environmental Technology.
 I also hold a degree in political science and sociology from the Catholic University in Eichstätt, Germany.